Vest Family Trust – how to wind up old Family Trust

 2. Payout all trust liabilities.
 Or get them to forgive all debt with a Deed of Debt Forgiveness.
 This includes any existing or future

-tax liabilities that arise as a result of the termination of the trust.
+tax liabilities arising from the termination of the trust.

 3. The Trustee must pass a resolution determining that the trust is to be vested (terminated).